-For 2016/2017, the fund had a very strong return and was significantly above inflation.
+For 2017/2018, the fund had a modest but acceptable return and was above inflation.
 Looking back over five-, 10- and 20-year periods, we can see from the chart below that the fund has grown more strongly than inflation over the longer term.